Samsursekh/Placement-Practice/priya-practise/Javascript.md

   function inside function like nested callback. which blocks our code of execution inside call stack . that is called as callback hell

+# difference between call apply bind?
+# what is rest operator?
+The rest operator, represented by three dots ( ... ), allows a function to receive an indefinite number of arguments as an array.
+It enables the function to capture all remaining parameters that are not assigned to any argument.
+This operator can be used in functions to accept an arbitrary number of arguments, which makes it a useful tool for creating more flexible and dynamic functions.
+It is also known as the spread syntax when used to spread the contents of an array or object into another array or object.

+# what is spread operator?
+A spread operator is a syntax in JavaScript that allows an iterable (such as an array or string) to be expanded in places where multiple arguments or elements are expected.
+It is denoted by the ellipsis (three dots) followed by the name of the iterable.
+The spread operator can be used in function calls, array literals, and object literals to make it easier to work with collections of data.
+It creates a copy of the original data and avoids modifying the original object or array.

+# what is the  difference betwwen []===[]
+The expression []===[] compares two empty arrays in JavaScript using the strict equality operator (===).
+The result of this comparison is true because both arrays have the same data type (array) and they are both empty.

+In other words, []===[] checks if two separate arrays are exactly the same array, with the same data type, length, and elements in the same order.
+It does not check for equality of the contents of the arrays.

+# Explain async await
+Async/await is a language feature in JavaScript that allows for the creation of asynchronous code that is more readable and easier to work with.
+It allows functions to be paused and resumed, while waiting for asynchronous code to complete.

+The "async" keyword is used to declare a function that will be asynchronous.
+Inside the async function, "await" is used to pause the function execution until an asynchronous operation (such as an API call or a database query) completes.

+For example, consider the following code:

+async function getUser(id) {
+const response = await fetch(https://api.example.com/user/${id});
+const data = await response.json();
+return data;
+}

+In this code, the "getUser" function is declared as async, which allows the use of the "await" keyword inside the function.
+The function makes an API call to fetch user data, and then waits for the response to be returned before parsing the response data as JSON and returning it.

+Overall, async/await simplifies asynchronous programming by allowing developers to write code that reads more like synchronous code, without the need for complex callback functions or promises.

+# what is promises ans its status?

+Promises are a programming concept that enables asynchronous operations in JavaScript.
+They are objects that represent the eventual completion or failure of an asynchronous operation and provide a way to handle its result.
+The status of a promise can be one of three states: pending, fulfilled, or rejected.
+When a promise is pending, it means that the asynchronous operation is still in progress.
+Once it is fulfilled, it means that the operation has completed successfully, and the promise returns a value.
+On the other hand, when a promise is rejected, it means that the operation failed, and the promise returns an error.

+Promises are widely used in modern JavaScript development and have become a crucial part of asynchronous programming.
+They were introduced in ECMAScript 6 and have been adopted by major JavaScript libraries and frameworks.

+# explain oops concept?
+ Object-Oriented Programming (OOP) is a programming paradigm that emphasizes on the use of objects, rather than just functions and procedures.
+It provides a modular and structured approach to code development, making it easier to build, maintain and modify complex applications.
+In JavaScript, OOP is implemented using the following concepts:

+Classes: Classes are used to create objects that share similar characteristics.
+A class is like a blueprint that defines the properties and methods of an object.
+In JavaScript, classes are defined using the class keyword.

+Objects: Objects are instances of classes.
+They have their own unique identity and can be created using the new keyword followed by the class name.

+Encapsulation: Encapsulation is a concept that ensures that the internal workings of an object are hidden from the outside world.
+This is achieved by defining private and public methods and properties.

+Inheritance: Inheritance allows objects to inherit properties and methods from other objects.
+This helps in code reuse and allows for the creation of more complex objects.

+Polymorphism: Polymorphism allows objects to take on multiple forms or behaviors.
+This means that the same method can be used to perform different actions depending on the context in which it is used.

+Abstraction is way of hiding complexity.
+JavaScript Data Abstraction feature is used for hiding internal details and showing the essential features of the object only.

+Overall, OOP in JavaScript helps to create code that is easier to manage, understand and maintain, by providing a structured and modular approach to development.

+#  what are javascript considered as single threaded language

+- JavaScript is a single-threaded language, which means it has only one call stack that is used to execute the program.
+- The call stack is the same as the stack data structure.
+Stack is a linear data structure that follows a particular order in which the operations are performed.
+The order may be LIFO(Last In First Out) or FILO (first in last out).

+# Q 1 – What is “use strict” and why?
+1. The "use strict" directive was new in ECMAScript version 5.
+2. It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
+3. The purpose of "use strict" is to indicate that the code should be executed in "strict mode".
+4. With strict mode, you cannot, for example, use undeclared variables.
+5. All modern browsers support "use strict" except Internet Explorer 9 and lower

+# Why Strict Mode?
+ Strict mode makes it easier to write "secure" JavaScript.
+ Strict mode changes previously accepted "bad syntax" into real errors.
+ As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
+In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
+ In normal JavaScript, a developer will not receive any error feedback assigning values to non-writable properties.
+ In strict mode, any assignment to a non-writable property, a getter-only property, a non- existing property, a non-existing variable, or a non-existing object, will throw an error.

+# Q 2 – What is “this” keyword?

+ In JavaScript, the this keyword refers to an object.
+ Which object depends on how this is being invoked (used or called).

+The this keyword refers to different objects depending on how it is used:

+1. In an object method, this refers to the object.
+2. Alone, this refers to the global object.
+3. In a function, this refers to the global object.
+4. In a function, in strict mode, this is undefined.
+5. In an event, this refers to the element that received the event.
+Methods like call(), apply(), and bind() can refer this to any object.